simeononsecurity/simeononsecurity.ch/content/articles/dagshell-orbic-rcl400-custom-firmware-guide-2026/index.en.md

 ## Introduction: A Hacker's Hotspot

-**DagShell** is a revolutionary custom firmware for the **Orbic RCL400 mobile hotspot** that transforms an ordinary cellular device into a **portable security research and privacy toolkit**.
+**DagShell** is open-source custom firmware for the **Orbic RCL400 mobile hotspot** that transforms an ordinary cellular device into a **portable security research and privacy toolkit**.
 Created by security researcher "dag," this terminal-styled firmware provides **hacking tools, privacy features, and network monitoring capabilities** in a sleek, green-on-black hacker aesthetic interface.

 This comprehensive guide covers:
 - **What DagShell is** and its complete feature set